 include an Extended RSN Capabilities element in the second PASN frame with the IRM Activefield set to 1.

+An AP that includes the PASN AKMP as part of the RSNE included in Beacon and Probe Response frames, i.e., when dot11PASNActivated is true, and has dot11IRMActivated equal to true shall set dot11KEKPASNActivated to true. (#208)

+A non-AP STA that has dot11IRMActivated equal to true and intends to use PASN, i.e., when dot11PASNActivated is true, shall set dot11KEKPASNActivated to true. (#208)

 ….(existing texts)….

 When associating to an AP that advertises support for IRM, the non-AP STA may provide a new IRM to the AP by including an IRM KDE in message 4 of the 4-way handshake or, when using FILS authentication, including the IRM element in the Association Request frame.
-When using PASN, the non-AP STA may provide a new IRM to the AP by including the IRM element in the third PASN frame.
+When using PASN, the non-AP STA may provide a new IRM to the AP by including the IRM subelement in the third PASN frame. (#210)

 ….(existing texts)….